You don't need tensors to understand attention

-And that’s exactly what I’ll be doing in this blog post.
-I’ll be explaining the attention mechanism with nothing but completely standard Python code.
-By the end, we’ll have an easy to understand attention implementation capable of running Llama2, albeit slowly, at around one token per second, on a CPU with 64 GB of memory (no GPU required).
+And that’s exactly what we’ll be doing in this blog post.
+We are going to build a linear-algebra-free implementation of attention in pure Python, capable of running Llama 2 (albeit slowly) at around one token per second on a CPU with 64 GB of memory (no GPU required).

 Disclaimer: I work on ML Infrastructure at Google.
 All opinions are my own, not necessarily those of my employer.